2 Kings 13:6

 Nevertheless, they did not turn away from the sins that the house of Jeroboam had caused Israel to commit, but they continued to walk in them.
 The Asherah pole even remained standing in Samaria.

-Nevertheless, they did not turn away from the sins of the house of Jeroboam
+Nevertheless, they did not turn away from the sins that the house of Jeroboam had caused Israel to commit

-and they continued in them
+but they continued to walk in them

 Persons / Places / Events